catalyst-team/classification/README.md

 #### Create KNN Index model

-Factor-based model PCA reduce dimenshionality of embeddins space, then KNN model is used to calculate the average distance to the k nearest neighbors in score space and transform data into a fast indexing structure.
+Factor-based model PCA reduce dimenshionality of embeddins space, then KNN model is used to calculate the score distance in score space and transform data into a fast indexing structure.
 As a result, we have index model which allow as to implement fast similarity search on a large number of high-dimensional vectors.

 ```bash